mgreenig/IgCraft/README.md

 ```

 The output of CDR is a CSV file containing the wild-type sequence for each IMGT region and the generated
-sequences for the framework IMGT regions.
+sequences for the framework IMGT regions, as well as a FASTA file containing the wild-type CDR sequences
+grafted into the generated framework sequences.

 By default, CDR grafting generates framework sequences conditional only on the input CDR sequences and structures.
 You can also condition on the structure of the framework regions by passing the argument `use_fwr_structure=true`.